In 1934, part of a Norwegian mountain crashed into a fjord, causing a tidal wave that destroyed communities.

 That’s the infamous statement shown at the beginning of Bølgen, Norway’s 2015 disaster movie known in English as The Wave.
 The film depicted a tsunami caused by a mountain collapse that wiped out the tourist village of Geiranger.

-The storyline was based on a genuine threat to the villages of Hellesylt and Geiranger.
+The storyline was based on a real incident, along with a genuine future threat to fjord villages including Hellesylt and Geiranger.

 Landslides in fjord Norway